b-quachtran/rasa-demo-test/data/nlu/general.md

 - you good
 - Great information
 - I mean to say that I liked the explanation
+- You are the most awesomemest bot ever

 ## intent:bye
 - Bye